Albania Food Guide 2026: What to Eat, Regional Dishes & Where to Eat

 - Budget

 Albanian food is rooted in grilled meat, dairy, vegetables, bread, and dishes shaped by regional tradition rather than restaurant trends.
 The coast adds fresh Adriatic and Ionian seafood; the mountain areas lean toward hearty practical meals; and cities like Tirana and Gjirokaster offer the broadest range.
-Food is a genuine reason to stay overnight in the better towns.
+Food is a genuine reason to stay overnight in the better towns — the restaurant scenes in Berat and Gjirokaster are highlights of any Albania trip.
+All prices approximate as of 2026.

 Dishes to try